ValeryEgorova/RPJ_paper/README.md

-# **Students' involvement in research activities: environmental and psychological factors**
+# **Paper for Russian Psychological Journal**

-This repository contains codes needed to reproduce the analysis behind the paper [paper title] by [paper authors] published in [journal name].
+This repository contains codes needed to reproduce the analysis behind the paper [paper title] by Luidmila A. Dikaya, Valeria A. Egorova, Vladimir A. Kirik, and Evreniy A. Meleshenko published in Russian Psychological Journal.

 The study is available via the following [link].